 A further challenge is the potential complexity for a customer to deal with two different suppliers.
 This can create confusion if customers aren’t aware which supplier is responsible for the different parts of their order.
 If they have an issue, who do they raise it with?

 All such challenges can be easily solved or avoided, but merchants and marketplaces should still be aware of them when embarking on embedded finance projects.

 Embedding financial tools in B2B

-As we’ve discovered, embedded financial tools have already cut their teeth within consumer e-commerce over the past several years, and have recently started to permeate online B2B trade.
+As we’ve discovered, embedded financial technologies have already cut their teeth within consumer e-commerce over the past several years, and more recently have started to permeate online B2B trade.
 But we’ve only scratched the surface when it comes to the potential of embedded finance.

-If they haven’t already, businesses not utilising embedded financial technology in their apps or websites will soon begin to lose revenue to digitally savvy competitors who have taken steps to improve their customer experience with embedded payments, insurance, lending and more.
+If they haven’t already, businesses not utilising B2B embedded finance technology in their apps or websites will soon begin to lose revenue to digitally savvy competitors who have taken steps to improve their customer experience with embedded payments, insurance, lending and more.

 Even large banks and traditional financial institutions, notoriously slow to adapt, have begun to take notice of the opportunities offered by embedded finance.
 However, the legacy systems these incumbents have in place are not fit to make the real-time decisions required for the sale of embedded financial services.

 Instead, the most effective embedded finance solutions are those offered by agile startups who have built customisable end-to-end tech stacks from the ground up.
 This is especially important in the context of B2B trade, which is considerably more complex than consumer commerce.
 With banks such as Citi and BNP Paribas developing strategic partnerships with Hokodo, it’s evident that these traditional players see the long term potential of B2B embedded finance.